-- The commencement date of proceedings for parole, etc. - The date of the decision granting parole, etc. - The date of commencement of probation and the scheduled end date - The state of treatment during the probation (approximately once every six months) - The date when the probation ended
+- The date of commencement of parole proceedings etc. - The date of the decision granting parole, etc. - The date of commencement of probation and the scheduled end date - The state of treatment during the probation (approximately once every six months) - · The date when the probation ended